 Test your knowledge with our free ACLS Practice Test provided below in order to prepare you for our official online exam.
 The practice test consists of 10 multiple-choice questions that are derived from the ACLS provider handbook and adhere to the latest AHA and ECC guidelines.
-Correct answers and explanations are displayed after you answer each question.

 Advanced Cardiac Life Support (ACLS) Manual

 Introduction To ACLS - Get a glimpse of the Advanced Cardiovascular Life Support course.
 Familiarize yourself with the elements of the course, including course goals.

 First Assessment - Know what to do in case of an emergency.
 Determine whether you should begin with BLS or ACLS in an emergency situation.

 2015 - 2020 BLS Guidelines Changes - Update yourself on the 2015 - 2020 BLS changes recommended by the American Heart Association.
 Compare and contrast a list of previous and current recommendations.